OwenMcAllister/intelosint/backend/src/api/workflows/image/README.md

 1. Metadata gets extracted
 2. Goes through an image classifer that isolates faces and text
 3. Faces that are visible get sent to face check id
+4. Entire image goes through Bing Reverse image search (API is free)
-4. Text, facecheckID output, and Metadata are returned to get parsed
+5. Text, facecheckID output, reverse image search output and Metadata are returned to get parsed

 # Metadata_extractor